vmray/ms-sentinel/README.md

 ![15](Images/15.png)

-- Once the threat intelligence function app connector is succussefully deployed, the connector saves the IOCS into he Microsoft Sentinel Threat Intelligence.
+- Once the threat intelligence function app connector is succussefully deployed, the connector saves the IOCS into the Microsoft Sentinel Threat Intelligence.

 ![ti_feed](Images/ti_feed.png)